deeptadeeproy/iOS-Music-Player/README.md

 # iOS-Music-Player
-A simple music player that plays songs from iTunes depending on the selected Genre
+A simple music player that plays random songs from iTunes depending on the selected Genre

 # Screenshot